📘 MECHANICS BANCORP CLASS A (MCHB) — Investment Overview

 ⚠ Risk Factors to Monitor

-- Regulatory and capital requirements: stress testing outcomes, capital rules, and compliance costs can constrain growth or profitability.
+- Regulatory and capital requirements: capital rule changes, stress testing outcomes, and compliance expectations can constrain growth or reduce capital available for returns.

 📊 Valuation & Market View